sriramab/gamamanual/Home.md

 Advanced [3D displays](Defining3DDisplays) are provided : you can control lights, cameras, and also adding textures to your 3D objects.
 In an other hand, dedicated statements allows you to define easily [charts](DefiningCharts), such as series, histogram, or pies.

-During the simulations, some advanced features are available to inspect the population of your agents.
-To make your model more interactive, you can add easily some user-controlled action panels.
+During the simulations, some advanced features are available to [inspect the population of your agents](InspectorsAndMonitors).
+To make your model more interactive, you can add easily some [user-controlled action panels, or mouse events](DefiningUserInteraction).

 ______________________________________